evolvingstuff/vdw2/content/posts/als-fought-by-vitamin-d-many-studies.md

 Vitamin D Receptor Activators (Resveratrol and Curcumin) treat ALS

- **You might want to see instead: [Ankylosing spondylitis and low vitamin D – many studies](/posts/ankylosing-spondylitis-and-low-vitamin-d-many-studies)**
+ **You might want to see instead: <a href="/posts/ankylosing-spondylitis-and-low-vitamin-d-many-studies" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Ankylosing spondylitis and low vitamin D – many studies">Ankylosing spondylitis and low vitamin D – many studies</a>**

 {{< toc >}}